 “Get free shipping if you spend over 75 dollars on our winter collection.”

 If you have an online store, you probably constantly run various promo campaigns.
-Save special offers and discount codes as canned responses to recall them whenever you need.
+Save special offers and discount codes as canned responses to recall whenever you need them.

 If you offer services, you might want to create a canned response for every single one of them.
 Customers often ask about prices, and it’s good to have a prefabricated answer ready.

 “Our product has features: X, Y, and Z, while our competitor’s product…"

 Your customers are looking for the best value for money, so you need to be ready to answer queries regarding your offer in comparison to your competitors.

 “You can find our return policy here…”

 Save links that your customers often ask for, so you can quickly direct them to the page they are looking for.